zhangphi/zhangphi.github.io/posts/orange.md

-title: A Brief Introduction to Orange
+# A Brief Introduction to Orange

 One of my colleagues told me a couple of weeks back that they are interested in [Orange](https://github.com/biolab/orange3 ) and asked if we can help them.
 I have installed it on my computer this week